-Truehold, a trusted real estate and home services company, launched in St. Louis in July 2021.
+Truehold, a trusted residential real estate and services company, launched in St. Louis in July 2021.
 Through its innovative sale-leaseback program, the company helps residents unlock their equity while staying in the home they love.

 Truehold's mission is to help older adults live easier lives in their own homes.
-By selling your home and then leasing it back, you unlock your home equity, can stay in your own home, and never have to worry about home maintenance, property tax, or home insurance again.
+By selling your home and then leasing it back, you unlock your home equity, can stay in your own home, and never have to worry about major home maintenance, property tax, or home insurance again.
 No moving, no debt, and no upkeep.

 Chelsia joins Truehold with a clinical background in translational research and a special interest in environmental modifications to support aging-in-place.
 As the St. Louis market manager, she is on a mission to connect with healthcare service providers who are also interested in helping keep people happy at home for life.